-- establish whether the school has an off-site unit to cater for pupils with behaviour or attendance difficulties either run by the school or in partnership with other schools - establish whether the school is likely to operate from more than one site.
-For example, early years or post- 16 provision that may operate on separate premises.
-Inspectors must establish the address of each of the premises, record this in their evidence base and report this to the relevant Senior HMI - make arrangements for the inspection; this includes an invitation to the headteacher to participate in observations of teaching and learning and to observe the main inspection team meetings - make arrangements for meetings with key staff - establish what the governance structure of the school is, and make arrangements for a meeting with the proprietor, chair of governors and as many governors as possible, and/or representatives of those responsible for governance, and request that as many governors as possible are also present at the final feedback meeting - request that relevant school documents are made available as soon as possible from the start of the inspection (see paragraph 38) - provide an opportunity for the school to ask any questions - establish whether the school is either providing support for other schools or receiving it.
-If so, inspectors should include this information, giving the names of the school(s), in the 'information about the school' section of the report.
-This should include any such activity over the previous 12 months.
-Where a school has received support from the leader of another school, it will be important to establish the extent and the impact of this, to determine whether that leader should be nominated for recognition by HMCI as an exceptional leader. - 38.
+- make arrangements for meetings with key staff - confirm with the headteacher or most senior member of staff the identity of the individual proprietor or proprietor body of the school and to arrange with the headteacher an appropriate time to speak to the proprietor and the person(s) responsible for the day-to-day operation of the school during the inspection - establish what the governance structure of the school is, and make arrangements for a meeting with the chair of governors and as many governors as possible, and/or representatives of those responsible for governance, and request that as many governors as possible are also present at the final feedback meeting - request that relevant school documents are made available as soon as possible from the start of the inspection (see paragraph 46) - provide an opportunity for the school to ask any questions - establish whether the school has received support from other schools or services (it will be important to establish the extent and the impact of this). - 46.
 Inspectors will ask the school to make the following information available at the start of the inspection.
-This includes the information required to comply with the independent school standards: - a summary of any school self-evaluation or equivalent - school timetable, current staff list and times for the school day - any information about pre-planned interruptions to normal school routines during the inspection - the single central record of the checks and vetting of all staff working with pupils
+This includes the information required to comply with the independent school standards: - a summary of any school self-evaluation or equivalent - school timetable, current staff list and times for the school day - any information about pre-planned interruptions to normal school routines during the inspection - the single central record of the checks and vetting of all staff working with pupils - records and analysis of exclusions, pupils taken off roll, incidents of poor behaviour and any use of internal isolation - records and analysis of bullying, discriminatory and prejudicial behaviour, either directly or indirectly, including racist, disability and homophobic bullying, use of derogatory language and racist incidents - a list of referrals made to the designated person for safeguarding in the school and those that were subsequently referred to the local authority, along with brief details of the resolution - a list of all pupils who are open cases with children's services/social care and for whom there is a multi-agency plan - up-to-date attendance analysis for all groups of pupils - documented evidence of the work of the proprietor and/or those responsible for governance and their impact.

-- records and analysis of exclusions, pupils taken off roll, incidents of poor behaviour and any use of internal isolation - records and analysis of bullying, discriminatory and prejudicial behaviour, either directly or indirectly, including racist, disability and homophobic bullying, use of derogatory language and racist incidents - a list of referrals made to the designated person for safeguarding in the school and those that were subsequently referred to the local authority, along with brief details of the resolution - a list of all pupils who are open cases with children's services/social care and for whom there is a multi-agency plan - up-to-date attendance analysis for all groups of pupils - documented evidence of the work of the proprietor and/or governors and their impact - 39.
-Inspectors may request additional information, such as: - the current school improvement plan - records of the evaluation of the quality of teaching, learning and assessment - information about the school's performance management arrangements, including the most recent performance management outcomes and their relationship to salary progression, in an anonymised format - any reports of external evaluation of the school.
+- 47. Inspectors may request additional information, such as: - the current school improvement plan - records of the evaluation of the quality of teaching, learning and assessment - any reports of external evaluation of the school.